Kavanaugh for SCOTUS: Look at What Thomas, Sotomayor and Kagan Went Through

-Arroyo pointed out to host Laura Ingraham that like Robert Bork, who served as President Nixon’s attorney general for part of 1973, Kavanaugh’s role as a White House staff secretary under President George W. Bush may irk some Democrats.
+Arroyo pointed out to host Laura Ingraham that like Robert Bork, who served as President Nixon’s attorney general for part of 1973, Kavanaugh’s role as a White House staff secretary under then-President George W. Bush may irk some Democrats.

 “I think that type of language, that dystopian nightmare, the back-alley abortions, all that dark vision — they’re going to try to use that [language] against Kavanaugh.
 It worked against Judge [Robert] Bork because he was very defensive.
 He didn’t quite know how to fight back, so Kavanaugh should be wary.”

-Arroyo was referring to the events of 1987, when President Reagan’s Supreme Court nominee was voted down, 42-58, after then-Sen. Ted Kennedy (D.-Mass.) verbally assaulted him during the hearings.
+Arroyo was referring to the events of 1987, when President Reagan’s Supreme Court nominee was voted down, 42-58, after then-Sen. Ted Kennedy (D-Mass.) verbally assaulted him during the hearings.

 “Robert Bork’s America is a land in which women would be forced into back-alley abortions,” Kennedy said at the time.
-“Blacks would sit at segregated lunch counters, rogue police could break down citizens’ doors in midnight raids and schoolchildren could not be taught about evolution.
+“Blacks would sit at segregated lunch counters, rogue police could break down citizens’ doors in midnight raids, and schoolchildren could not be taught about evolution.
 Writers and artists could be censored at the whim of the government, and the doors of the federal courts would be shut on the fingers of millions of citizens.”

 Four years after they shut down the Bork nomination, Democrats also attempted to knock out Clarence Thomas, a President George H.W.
 Bush Supreme Court pick.
-Thomas ended up making it onto the high court on a vote of 52-48 but only after the Senate Judiciary Committee grilled him, attempting to use sexual-harassment allegations by Anita Hill, a former employee, against him.
+Thomas ended up making it onto the high court on a vote of 52-48, but only after the Senate Judiciary Committee grilled him, attempting to use sexual harassment allegations by Anita Hill, a former employee, against him.